SafeFlightEuroGNC/safeflighteurognc.github.io/2-Registration.md

 ---

-## Student Participation & Funding Opportunities
+## Participation & Funding Opportunities

 The workshop is strongly education-oriented and particularly intended for **PhD students, advanced Master’s students, early-career researchers, and professionals working in aerospace guidance, navigation, and control (GNC)**.

-To support student participation, support from the **IEEE Control Systems Society (CSS)** is currently pending.
+To support participation, support from the **IEEE Control Systems Society (CSS)** is currently pending.
 If secured, workshop participants will pay a **reduced participation fee of approximately €25–€50**, which will include a **networking dinner event**.
 No travel or lodging support is envisioned.

-Students interested in potential funding opportunities are encouraged to **contact the EuroGNC organizing committee early**.
+Participants interested in potential funding opportunities are encouraged to **contact the EuroGNC organizing committee early**.

 ---